-Review payment terms for the customer
+Review payment terms for the customer.

-If the customer has increased the volume or value of orders since the last credit review, the payment terms must also be reviewed by the Finance Manager.
+If the customer has increased the volume or value of orders since the last credit review, the Finance Manager must also review the payment terms.

 Where large orders are being placed, the payment terms should include deposits on orders and progressive payments for each order.
 This must be discussed and agreed upon with the Finance Manager.